Courses in Animal Science

 2310.
 Livestock Management Techniques.
 3(1-4)

-Application of animal handling and management techniques for major and minor livestock species.
+Application of animal handling and management techniques for major and minor livestock species including behavior of livestock species relevant to handling, methods of restraint and blood sampling.
 Prerequisites: ANSC 1419 and sophomore standing.

 3302.
 Swine Management.
 3(3-0)